mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 “Finally!”, I yell out as I frantically start to empty the canoe with the milk carton.

 While I am emptying the canoe, Fem notices a possible spot where we can get to shore.
 The current has taken us close to the left side of the river, so it’s a good shot.
-With the canoe the right way up, and a lot of water out of it, it’s no longer the dead weight it was in the water.
+With the canoe the right way up and a lot of water out of it, it’s no longer the dead weight it was in the water.
 We are able to shimmy over to the left and I reach out and grasp long blades of grass and clumps of dirt on the cliffs edge.
-Fem does the same, and we are able to stop the canoe just out of the main current.
+Fem does the same and we are able to stop the canoe just out of the main current.

 I look up to where we are and it’s just a very steep grassy hill that has gone straight into the water.
 There was a small flat section of mud, dirt and grass sticking out about 50 cm wide by about 3 metres long.
 It would have been enough to get the canoe off the water.
 But we still needed to get ourselves out of the water.